 So, why would an egg-eating snake need teeth?
 Perhaps to fight off predators.
 But concerning eating, teeth would only get in the way when their only food is so big and round.
 Imagine if you tried to eat an egg whole.
 It would be a lot easier if you didn’t have any teeth, wouldn’t it?

-There are three main kinds of snake fang.
-Each has a similar use but works differently.
-Apart from that, some snakes have regular teeth too, although not for the same purpose that we do.
+There are three main kinds of snake fangs.
+Each has a similar use, but works differently.
+Some snakes also have regular teeth.

-These are regular snake fangs, the kind you’re used to seeing.
-They’re not that long, because they’re fixed in place on the snake’s jaw.
-Snakes in the Elapid family have fangs like these, including cobras, mambas, coral snakes and others.
+These are regular snake fangs, and aren’t that long because they’re fixed in place on the snake’s jaw.
+Snakes in the Elapid family have fangs like these, including cobras, mambas, coral snakes, and others.

-Their fangs are hollow, which allows elapids to inject their prey with highly concentrated venom.
+Proteroglyphous fangs are hollow, which allows elapids to inject prey with concentrated venom.
 Small ducts connect the fangs to the venom glands, which are behind the mouth and to each side of the head.
-The venom shoots out of the gland, through the ducts, through the hollow fangs, and into the prey, killing it or incapacitating it.
+The venom shoots out of the gland, through the ducts, through the hollow fangs, and into the prey, killing/incapacitating it.

-All genuinely venomous snakes use proteroglyphous fangs or solenoglyphous fangs, which are similar.
+All kinds of venomous snakes use proteroglyphous fangs or solenoglyphous fangs, which are very similar.

 This allows the fangs to be much longer than those of your average snake.
 If they couldn’t fold them back up against the roof of their mouth, the teeth would get caught on their lower jaw.

-Because they can fold, a rattlesnake’s fangs can reach an incredible six inches long, which is about the length of an adult’s hand.
+Because they can fold, a rattlesnake’s fangs can reach six inches long, which is about the length of an adult’s hand.

-This gives constrictors the time to wrap themselves around their prey, which usually takes a few seconds.
-Some constrictors have a mild venom that incapacitates their prey, which helps.
+This gives constrictors more time to wrap themselves around their prey, which usually takes a few seconds.
+Some constrictors have a mild venom, such as garter snakes, that incapacitates their prey.

 Do Snakes Have Normal Teeth?

-And, of course, snakes don’t use these teeth for chewing.
+Snakes don’t use these teeth for chewing.
 They use them for catching and keeping hold of prey.
-The teeth point backward, just like those of rear-fanged snakes (Opisthoglyphous teeth) so that the prey can’t get away.
+The teeth point backward, just like those of rear-fanged snakes (Opisthoglyphous teeth), so that the prey can’t escape.

 What Are Snake Teeth Made Of?